leshow/blog/content/post/rust_for_java_devs.md

 foo(a);
 ```

 Why does this work?
 See if you can figure it out for yourself.
 If you need a [hint](https://doc.rust-lang.org/std/string/struct.String.html#implementations).
 When writing idiomatic Rust, it's crucial to get to know the built in [conversion traits](https://stevedonovan.github.io/rustifications/2018/09/08/common-rust-traits.html) available in the stdlib.
-When using a function such as `foo`, the compiler will generate a new concrete version of the function for each of the different types we pass to it, this process is called monomorphisation.

 Very broadly, traits are used to encapsulate behaviours that a type can have.
 A type implements these behaviours in order to gain that set of functionality.
 In a lot of ways it works like an interface in Java (especially since Java 8 introduced default implementations in interfaces).

+### A note on generics in Java v Rust

+When Java was first released, they didn't include an implementation of generics.
+The feature was highly sought after because it allowed greater type safety and could remove some explicit casts.
+Java's bytecode has no concept of a generic type parameter though, after the compiler confirms that all the generic bounds are satisfied (specified in Java with `<T extends Class>`), Java does something called [type erasure](https://docs.oracle.com/javase/tutorial/java/generics/erasure.html).
+The basics of type erasure are that all type params are replaced with `Object` and are therefore unbounded in the final bytecode.
+I'm not going to critique Java's choice of implementation, but suffice to say there is one specific drawback I want to mention: indirection.
+Due to type erasure, generic arguments are passed as pointers to a vtable because we lost some information at compile time on the concrete type of the argument.

+Rust's generics implementation doesn't use type erasure.
+In the `foo` method above, for each caller of `foo` that is using a different concrete type, a brand new version of `foo` will be generated and compiled.
+That means if `foo` get's called with 4 different implementors of `AsRef<str>` we could potentially get 4 different versions of the function in our final running code.
+This process is referred to as 'monomorphization'.
+The main advantage of this method is that it's fast and Rust's wants to provide "zero cost abstractions".
+All generic calls are statically dispatched, we don't have to heap allocate a new `Object` or pass around a vtable.
+It's really a joy to be able to create robust abstractions with traits and know the code generated will be no slower than if you hadn't use the abstraction.
+It should be mentioned that a disadvantage of this route is final code size and compilation time.
+Depending just how much polymorphism we use and just how many different variations there are of our functions, that's more code that has to go through LLVM lengthening compile times and increasing volume of actual code produced.

 ## Conclusion